 When I asked family and friends where I should buy new tires, the answer was always the same: Costco.
 It’s easy to see why.
-Costco’s Tire Center offers top-of-the-line brands (Michelin, Bridgestone, etc.) at affordable prices, all while including an impressive five-year road hazard warranty and free rotations.
-You can also order new tires and make appointments online.
-So for my first set of tires, I put my membership to use and went to Costco.
-And … the experience was just OK.
+Costco’s Tire Center offers Michelin tires and other top-of-the-line brands at affordable prices, all while including an impressive five-year road hazard warranty and lifetime maintenance.

 An Overcomplicated Appointment Portal

 My tire journey began with an online purchase of Bridgestone Weatherpeaks, which were a hair over $600 for the tires and labor thanks to a $150 rebate.
 The website and appointment system themselves were functional but overcomplicated.
 A new Costco account just for the appointment center?
 Another password?
 Costco, please integrate your websites!